Krag–Jørgensen: Bayonets for Norwegian Krag–Jørgensen

 The Swedish-Norwegian Rifle Commission only briefly looked into bayonets, focusing on selecting the best possible rifle.
-However, their report mentions that they have experimented with knife shaped bayonets and spike bayonets, both in loose forms and in folding forms.
+However, their report mentions that they have experimented with knife bayonets and spike bayonets, both in loose forms and in folding forms.
 Very few of the experimental bayonets are known today.

 The bayonet that was finally approved, probably alongside the rifle itself, was a knife bayonet.
 Later on, longer bayonets were approved as well, and renewed experiments with spike bayonets took place during the development of the M/1912.